 Finally, for strategic planning Google Docs is a great option.
 You can create a document for meeting agendas, department planning, and so on.
 Then everyone within the meeting or the team can have access to the doc up to and including the ability to edit the doc themselves.

 Google Docs also supports chat between people on the document.
 In addition to that, the search feature in Google Drive makes it easy to find documents when they are needed.

 For internal communication that is complex, highly interactive, and that will need to be returned to many times in the future, Google Docs is an excellent tool.

-Most work we do on a day-to-day basis requires a toolbox approach rather than a single software application.
+Most work we do on a day-to-day basis requires a toolbox approach to find a tool for HR that works for different functions rather than a single software application.
 Internal communications is no different.
 Depending on the use case, the appropriate channel to use can vary dramatically.

 For most day-to-day uses, texting is going to be the best option.
 For a limited number of highly important pieces of information, a wiki can be fantastic.
 For planning purposes, Google Docs is still highly valuable.
 But the key point to keep mind is that not all communications are the same.
 Different messages have different needs.
 And as long as you are remembering that and making decisions based on individual use cases rather than anything else, you should do fine.